Cauliflower & Rosemary Soup

 - Saute onion, garlic, rosemary and thyme in the oil for a couple of minutes.

-- Add cauliflower, nuts, stock, coconut cream, salt and pepper and bring to the boil in the pot.
+- Add cauliflower, nuts, stock, coconut cream, lemon, salt and pepper and bring to the boil in the pot.

 - Once boiled reduce to a simmer and cook for approx 30 minutes or when cauliflower is soft.
 Turn the stove off and allow soup to cool slightly before blending.